 The City of Aspen Municipal Code 21.16.090 describes a sidewalk as being hazardous if it exhibits one or more of the following characteristics:

-- Vertical displacement of the adjoining sidewalk section is in excess of three-quarters (3/4) inch
+- Vertical displacement of the adjoining sidewalk section is in excess of one half (1/2) of an inch;

-- Lateral displacement of adjoining sidewalk section is in excess of one (1) inch
+- Lateral displacement of adjoining sidewalk section is in excess of one half (1/2) inch; or

 - Sidewalk has a transverse slope in excess of one (1) inch per foot, or the combination of transverse or longitudinal grade is insufficient for adequate drainage of the sidewalk causing accumulation of water and ice.